hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_rule.html.markdown

 A `socket_address_condition` block supports the following:

-->The `socket_address_condition` identifies requests based on the IP address of the direct connection to the Frontdoors edge.
+->The `socket_address_condition` identifies requests based on the IP address of the direct connection to the Front Door Profiles edge.
 If the client used an HTTP proxy or a load balancer to send the request, the value of Socket address is the IP address of the proxy or load balancer.

 ->Remote Address represents the original client IP that is either from the network connection or typically the `X-Forwarded-For` request header if the user is behind a proxy.